juniorohanyere/stogram/README.md

 Within the **STGVM** is the Stogram Virtual Envrionment `STGVE` standing as the core of stogram.
 The STGVE will be installed onto an external storage device, which is the called by the STGVM from here, ensuring every user has a separate stogram envrionment.

 Within the **STGVM** resides the user's chat system (stogram file system).
-Hence during installation, the stogram chat system image `stogram.img` has to be copied onto the external storage device to be used.
-Rebooting the system or reinserting the storage medium that now has the stogram.img, will effect a window, effected by **STGVM** which is responsible for monitoring such events.
+Hence during installation, the stogram chat system image `STGIMG` has to be copied onto the external storage device to be used.
+Rebooting the system or reinserting the storage medium that now has the STGIMG, will effect a window, effected by **STGVM** which is responsible for monitoring such events.
 STGVM will recognise the image, and attempt to install the **STGVE** on the device.
 Thus the device has to be formatted into a file format stogram understands, `STGFS`.

 After successful installation, the stogram chat device is set to restart for complete initialization.
 >> And there you go, you now own a Stogram Chat System, contolling your own data!